anita-achari/GitDemo/README.md

-# A Cucumber framework repository for a Rest Assured project to automate API testing
+# A Git demo repository